palewire/first-visual-story/readthedocs/index.rst

 Every newsroom's system will handle this differently.
 Our Yeoman generator is preconfigured to open all JSON data files in the ``_data`` and import them into our nunjucks template.

 Lets give it a try.
-God the the ` list of Harvard Park homicides <https://raw.githubusercontent.com/ireapps/first-graphics-app/master/src/_data/harvard_park_homicides.json>`_ published by the Los Angeles Times and save it to ``_data/harvard_park_homicides.json``.
+Grab the `list of Harvard Park homicides <https://raw.githubusercontent.com/ireapps/first-graphics-app/master/src/_data/harvard_park_homicides.json>`_ published by the Los Angeles Times and save it to ``_data/harvard_park_homicides.json``.
 It includes every homicide victim in the neighborhood since 2000 in the `JSON data format <https://en.wikipedia.org/wiki/JSON>`_ favored by JavaScript.

 .. code-block:: javascript